myo-kun/ShadowLife/README.md

-For project 2.
-Test commit.
+ShadowLife project for studying OOP in SWEN20003